 Once the appropriate papers are filed with the tribunal, the court clerk would review them and send a notice to the parties of an uncontested hearing’s date and time.
 Only the plaintiff needs to appear to an uncontested case’s hearing.
 Although both parties may attend, it is not necessary as long as the papers are properly filed.

-An uncontested divorce changes impacts related matters in several ways.
+An uncontested divorce change impacts related matters in several ways.
 Parties who file based on a 12-month separation typically list inequity for property distribution as one of the reasons for their divorce.
-If the court sees no reason for a divorce other than a 12-month separation and there is no fault of either party, it might find that the property of the parties should be divided more equally.
+If the court sees no reason for divorce other than a 12-month separation and there is no fault of either party, it might find that the property of the parties should be divided more equally.
 This also depends on the circumstances of the parties and some other factors that the court would have to consider.
 However, the court would not consider the fault of one party in determining whether the other should get more money.

 Mediation, Arbitration, and Litigation